Przemek-93/status-checker/README.md

   apply all changes to database (this command should be executed each time you pull some changes from branches to make sure that you have current version of database scheme).

+* Make sure if `user registration` is enabled otherwise, it will not be possible to register a new user.\
+  Registration can be triggered by [env](./.env) variable `USER_REGISTRATION_ENABLED` which is enabled by default.

 ### Application commands